ISISComputingGroup/ibex_user_manual/Matplotlib.md

 # Troubleshooting

-### Only 6 plots can be opened at once
+### Only 3 plots can be opened at once

-By default, only 6 plots can be opened at a time.
-This is a limitation of the internet explorer view which displays the plot.
-The limit can be increased by an administrator on individual instruments by running the following command:

-`reg add "\\<ndxinstname>\HKLM\SOFTWARE\Microsoft\Internet Explorer\MAIN\FeatureControl\FEATURE_WEBSOCKET_MAXCONNECTIONSPERSERVER"  /v iexplore.exe /t REG_DWORD /d 48`

-Contact computing group if the limit is set too low on your instrument and they will be able to run the command above (it will require admin privileges).

-As of Release Version 5.5, only 6 plots can be opened at a time, and if this limit is exceeded, the oldest plot will be automatically removed.
+By default, only 3 plots can be opened at a time.
+If this limit is exceeded, the oldest plot will be automatically removed.